panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 `execute(agent.getFullName)` still returns `'undefined undefined'`.

-The additional variables `self` or arrow functions to fix the value of `this` don't work in case of classes.
+The additional variables `self` or arrow functions to fix the value of `this` doesn't work in case of classes.

-Fortunately, there's a trick that involves using `myFunc.bind(thisValue)` to setup the context of the function.
+Fortunately, there's a trick that involves using `myFunc.bind(thisValue)` to set up the context of the function.

 ```javascript{6}
 class Person {